thermalogic/SEES/README.md

 * version control with [Git/Github](https://git-scm.com/)
 * Introduction to [Linux/Ubuntu](https://www.ubuntu.com/)

 We emphasize breadth rather than depth on these topics.
-The goal is to provide you with a brief introduction to more essential topics of computer knowledge and keep pace with the latest developments in computer technology in the short course.
+The goal is to provide you with a brief introduction to more essential topics of computer knowledge and keep pace with the latest developments in computer technology.

-If you have concerns about the course, please email(cmh@seu.edu.cn) to me or open [the github issue](https://github.com/PySEE/home/issues).
+If you have concerns about the course, please email(cmh@seu.edu.cn) to me.
 I value all suggestions.

 **行是知之始，知是行之成 - 陶行知**

 [Practices](https://github.com/PySEE/Practices/) are the very important part of the course.
-You will have to spend a lot of time and effort to do challenging enough practices.

 We highly recommend you practice coding whenever you have a few minutes.